-- Personal development (i.e. communication skills, budgeting, problem solving, goal setting)
+- Personal development (i.e. communication skills, budgeting, problem solving, goal setting);

-- Literacy basic, intermediate and senior levels
+- Literacy basic, intermediate and senior levels;

-- Basic computer skills
+- Basic computer skills:

-- Life skills
+- Life skills:

-- Career Counseling
+- Career Counseling;

-- Employment preparation
+- Employment preparation;

-- Just-in-time training
+- Just-in-time training;

-- On-the-Job training
+- On-the-Job training:

-- Training and employment related special benefits
+- Training and employment related special benefits.

-For the period between April 1, 2006 and March 31, 2007 there were 687 participants in a program or service being actively case managed.
-Further, 79 clients exited the caseload during the same time period.
+For the period between April 1, 2011 and March 31, 2012 there were 753 clients with disabilities in a program or service being actively case managed.
+Further, 194 clients exited the caseload during the same time period.
 The programs and services reflect the priority area of education and training.